wwoskie/HaploGone/README.md

 # HaploGone: pipeline for loss of heterozygosity (LOH) detection

 This tool allows the user to detect regions with loss of heterozygosity in the genome.
-This pipeline is based on circular binary segmentation algorithm[1] and its oython realization[2].
+This pipeline is based on circular binary segmentation algorithm[1] and its python realization[2].

 ## Installation